DLohmann/Coding-Challenges/README.md

-# LeetCode-Challenges
+# Code-Challenges
-This repository is purely for challenges from leetcode.com
+This repository is purely for coding challenges.

+Most challenges are from
+<a href=https://leetcode.com/DLohmann/>DLohmann's Leet Code</a>
+but there are also a few challenges from other sources.

 ![Tests](https://github.com/DLohmann/LeetCode-Challenges/actions/workflows/tests.yml/badge.svg)

-<a href=https://leetcode.com/DLohmann/>DLohmann's Leet Code</a>

 Feel free to fork or add bugs.
 Progress is ongoing!

 Done:
 - Uses Bazel for building
 - Uses googletest for testing
+- GitHub actions for CI.

 Helpful template:
 https://github.com/ourarash/cpp-template